deltwalrus/GSWT/terraform-getting-started.md

 ## Configure Terraform

-Most users find it easiest to create a new directory on their local machine and create Terraform configuration code inside of it.
+For this example, we recommend that you create a new directory on your local machine and create Terraform configuration code inside of it.

 *Note*: The examples below assume a Mac/Linux operating environment

 ```shell